pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 1. Open the Okta Developer Console.
 1. Choose Applications, and then choose Add Application.
 1. On the Add Application page, choose Create New App.
-1. In the Create a New Application Integration dialog, confirm that Platform is set to Web.
+1. In the Create a New Application Integration dialog, confirm that the Platform is set to Web.
-1. For the Sign on method, choose SAML 2.0.
+1. For the Sign-on method, choose SAML 2.0.
 1. Choose Create.

 ![Okta create app](/saml/okta-saml-create-app.png)